Find Large Files in Linux

 For example, if want to search for files with size greater than 100MB, in the current working directory you can use the following command:

 sudo find . -xdev -type f -size +100M

-The output will show a list of files without any addition information.
+The output will show a list of files without any additional information.

 /var/lib/libvirt/images/centos-7-desktop_default.img /var/lib/libvirt/images/bionic64_default.img /var/lib/libvirt/images/win10.qcow2 /var/lib/libvirt/images/debian-9_default.img /var/lib/libvirt/images/ubuntu-18-04-desktop_default.img /var/lib/libvirt/images/centos-7_default.img